INFO523-Fall25-101-201/final-project-the-team/README.md

 - requirements.txt: Contains python libraries used throughout the project
 - data: Contains data used in the project

+## Website
+To view the website, use this [link](https://info523-fall25-101-201.github.io/final-project-the-team/)

 #### Disclosure:
 Derived from the original data viz course by Mine Çetinkaya-Rundel @ Duke University